Applying the effective-source approach to frequency-domain self-force calculations: Lorenz-gauge gravitational perturbations: Regularization

 The regular metric perturbation is constructed by subtracting an appropriate singular perturbation, $\bar{h}^S_{\mu\nu}$, from the usual retarded metric perturbation $\bar{h}^{\text{ret}}_{\mu\nu}$, i.e.,

-The construction of an appropriate singular field is discussed at length in Refs.~\cite{Detweiler-Whiting,Poisson-review}.
+The construction of an appropriate singular field was discussed at length in Refs.~\cite{Detweiler-Whiting,Poisson-review}.
 One of the key features of the three metric perturbations $\bar{h}^{\text{ret}/S/R}_{\mu\nu}$ is that they obey the field equations

-from which we see that the retarded and singular perturbation diverge in the same way at the particle's location, whilst their difference --- the regular perturbation --- is smooth there.
+from which we see that the retarded and singular perturbations diverge in the same way at the particle's location\footnote{Note that the retarded and singular perturbations are a solution of the same equation, but with different boundary conditions.
+As a result, it is only their local, singular behaviour which agrees.}, whilst their difference --- the regular perturbation --- is smooth there.
 Using Eqs.~\eqref{eq:F_self} and \eqref{eq:hR} we can write the self-force as

 where

 The divergence of $\bar{h}^{\text{ret}/S}_{\mu\nu}$ at the particle makes it challenging to work with Eq.~\eqref{eq:F_self2} directly.
 Consequently, a number of reformulations have been devised to allow the gravitational self-force to be computed.
 Two of these schemes, the mode-sum method and the effective-source approach, we discuss now.